 Breast cancer:-

-Breast Cancer, Guardian Angel, Hope Uncontrolled and abnormal growth of cells in the breast leads to breast cancer.
+Uncontrolled and abnormal growth of cells in the breast leads to breast cancer.
 It is mainly found in women but in rare cases, men also develop breast cancer.
 It is the most common invasive cancer in women and after lung cancer, it is the second leading cause of cancer death among women.

 Research, awareness, and advances in technology have led to better diagnosis methods and treatment resulting in a substantial decline in death and an increase in survival rates.
 Technology has helped in earlier detection of disease, personalized approach towards treatment, and in-depth analysis of the case.